Achieveing reliable UDP transmission at 10 Gb/s using BSD socket for data acquisition systems: Performance optimizations

 In addition there is an internal queue for packet reception whose size (in packets) is named \texttt{netdev\_max\_backlog}, and a network interface parameter, \texttt{txqueuelen} which were also adjusted.

 The default value of these parameters on Linux are not optimized for high speed data links such as 10 Gb/s Ethernet, so for this investigation the following parameters were used.

-These values have largely been determined by experimentation.
-We also configured the systems with an MTU of 9000 allowing user payloads up to 8972 bytes when taking into account that IP and UDP headers are also transmitted.
+These values have largely been determined by experimentation although a detailed description of these and other optimisations can be found in \cite{tcpperf1}.
+We also configured the ethernet adaptors with an MTU of 9000 allowing user payloads up to 8972 bytes when taking into account that IP and UDP headers are also transmitted.